helloravisha/terraform-examples/readme.md

 - ✅ Create and consume local modules
 - ✅ Pass variables and outputs between modules
 - ✅ Showcase module best practices

+---

+### 6. `terraform-provisioner`- "To execute sonmething locally where terraform  running or remotley on the reosurce "
+Eg :  installing software, running commands, or uploading files.
+While useful for basic tasks, it's better to use dedicated configuration management tools (like Ansible or Chef) for more complex provisioning, as Terraform provisioners are intended for quick, one-time actions.

+Shows how to use **provisioners** like `remote-exec` and `file` to perform actions on a resource after it's created.

+- ✅ Use inline shell scripts for post-creation setup
+- ✅ Upload files and configure remote machines
 ```bash
   provisioner "remote-exec" {
     connection {